solidjs/solid/packages/solid-ssr/README.md

 # `solid-ssr`

-This library patches node environment to enable Solid's SSR.
-Import `solid-ssr/register` at the top of your application.
-Also provides `solid-ssr/jest` which is a jest environment to render solid.
+This library sets up node compatible middleware to handle Solid's SSR.
+It uses JSDOM and isolated processes to handle environment injection.
+See instructions below.
+Also provides `solid-ssr/jest` which is a Jest environment to render Solid when testing (probably unnecessary at this point).

-See example folder.
-Runs on http://localhost:8080/

-This project is still early days.
+This project is still in progress.
 Server rendering is Async and supports Suspense including lazy components.
 However, client side hydration only supports lazy components.
-Any Suspense triggering during rehydration will cause loading states to be entered again.
+Any Suspense triggering due to data fetching during rehydration will cause loading states to be entered again.
+Similarly while Web Components are support, the Shadow DOM isn't yet.

 ### To use SSR on the server: